 A deeply complex conspiracy-filled tale of government corruption and political surveillance, the film is dark and gritty, but still somehow enjoyable and entertaining.
 With all the saga surrounding WikiLeaks, Julian Assange, and Edward Snowden, this film could not have been more timely.
 Placing Steve Rogers squarely in the middle of a paranoid state where no one can be trusted is a mark of genius, with Captain America finding himself battling against the very corporation he has always sworn to protect.
 How can you stand for America when America is swiftly turning to the dark side?
 Seems even more timely in a post-Trump world, doesn’t it?

-Making matters even worse – the reemergence of his thought-to-be dead best friend, Bucky Barnes, reborn as the brutal assassin The Winter Soldier.
+Making matters even worse is the reemergence of his thought-to-be-dead best friend, Bucky Barnes, reborn as the brutal assassin The Winter Soldier.
 Barnes’ transformation is jarringly wonderful, as is Sebastian Stan’s star-making performance.
 For all its lashings of government espionage and conspiracies, the film shines even brighter with its action set-pieces, particularly when Captain America and The Winter Soldier face off.

 Marvel’s biggest gamble yet turned out to be their crowning achievement.
-Remember when you first heard they were making a movie starring the chubby guy from Parks & Recreation, the girl from Britney Spears’ disastrous film debut Crossroads, WWE-wrestler-turned-actor Dave Bautista, a talking raccoon voiced by Bradley Cooper, and a walking tree voiced by Vin Diesel?
+Remember when you first heard they were making a movie starring the chubby guy from Parks & Recreation, the girl from Britney Spears’ disastrous film debut Crossroads, a WWE-wrestler-turned-actor, a talking racoon voiced by Bradley Cooper, and a walking tree voiced by Vin Diesel?
 Remember feeling Marvel had truly lost their damn mind?
 Remember seeing it for the first time and realising how incredibly wrong we all were?
 Somehow Guardians of the Galaxy became a true masterpiece of cinema.
 Somehow this incredible film became the greatest Marvel film to date.

 It’s really lightning in a bottle stuff here.
 You can’t plan it.
 You can’t repeat it.
 It just happens.
 A lot of it has to do with James Gunn’s wonderful direction and impeccable screenplay, loaded with great humour, enormous heart, and a wonderful plot.
 Perfectly cast, the ensemble has such glorious chemistry, especially in their initial stages of truly despising each other.
-They all truly seem to be having a blast here, and the results speak for themselves.
-When Star Lord first dances onto our screen (literally), it marks the arrival of a truly great cinema hero.
-And the arrival of a true star in Chris Pratt, who gifts Peter Quill with equal parts Han Solo and Indiana Jones, but somehow, his own character entirely.
+They all seem to be having a blast here, and the results speak for themselves.
+When Star-Lord literally dances onto our screen, it marks the arrival of a truly great cinema hero.
+And the arrival of a true star in Chris Pratt, who gifts Peter Quill with equal parts Han Solo and Indiana Jones, yet somehow his own character entirely.

 You add in that now-iconic soundtrack, a truly great villain, and a whole swag of characters you will genuinely care about, especially the popculture phenomenon that is Groot, and you have the greatest piece of cinema in the Marvel Cinematic Universe.
 It has set a benchmark all Marvel films will be judged against.
 It’s a bar set so high, it may never be topped.